ultimateai/workflows/README.md

     - lint_command: (Optional 🟣) Customizable, by default is npm run lint, but can be disabled if set to empy string
     - npm_install_command: (Optional 🟣) Customizable, by default is npm i, but can be disabled if set to empy string
     - node_version: (Optional 🟣) Default is 16.x
 -   `manual-deploy.yml`: This action will deploy your latest release to a desired environment (for deploying a specific release, go to rollback!), but make sure you have that version deployed in staging already, or it will fail!
-Additionally, if you're deploying to staging there is the option to add, after a successful deployment, e2e test launched via testim.
+Additionally, if you're deploying to staging there is the option to add, after a successful deployment, e2e tests.
 Input needed:
     - image_repo: container registry (like eu.gcr.io/ultimateai-169214)
     - app_squad: folder inside k8s-repo containing your kustomize code (backend, qa, ia...)